williamhbell/GpioExamples/SimpleLED/doc/README.txt

 Running the program
 -------------------

-Accessing the GPIO logic, rather than one of the buses on the GPIO connector, requires superuser access.
 To run the program, type:

 cd python
-sudo ./LED.py
+./LED.py

 The sudo command is used to cause the process to run as the root user.